-When suicide risk is identified
+When we assess suicide risk

 - How will these groups work together and communicate over time?